sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 ## Real cases study: cats and scalaz

-Now that we understand both concepts, let's quickly practice on existing code from cats and scalaz.
+Now that we understand both concepts, let's practice on existing code from cats and scalaz.

 In cats, the `Traverse[F[_]]` typeclass has a `compose` method: